 The Tartessian village at Acinipo, near Ronda in Málaga province is a good example of a Tartessian village with round dwellings with cobbled entrances.
 Acinipo was on the eastern edge of the Tartessian territory, abutting the Iberian territory.
 It was later occupied by the Romans.

 Larger settlements were built on elevated positions.
 External walls started to appear during the late 9th, early 8th century BC.
 These tended to be parallel stone walls stuffed with earth and sand.
 The Cabezos de San Pedro is a hill located in the centre of Huelva city.
 It has been identified as a Tartessian settlement dating to the 9th century BC.
-The wall is built as described, a recognised technique from the Levant.
+The wall is built as described, which is a recognised technique originating in the Levant.

 The walls that surrounded the site at Castillejos de Alcorrín, were 4.3 metres thick punctuated with circular turrets.
 Buildings within were rectangular separated by streets.
 Some researchers have suggested it could have been a fortress solely for the use of the local chiefs who controlled the area.
 Pottery has been found within the walls with Phoenician script.
 Analysis of the ceramics show they were made at Málaga.
 Castillejos de Alcorrín, dating to the 9th century BC, is notable for being one of the earliest Tartessian sites to be found.

-Archaeologists have so far identified a number of settlements that had protective walls with strong stone foundations that have been interpreted as major trading centres and these include: Niebla (Huelva province), Cabezo del Castillo de Aznalcóllar (Seville province), Los Castrejones de Aznalcollar, Carmona, and Ategua, along with others in nearby Los Castillejos de Alcorrín (Manilva, Malaga), and Castro de Ratinhos (Moura, Portugal),
+Archaeologists have so far identified a number of settlements that had protective walls with strong stone foundations that have been interpreted as major trading centres during the Tartessian period and these include: Niebla (Huelva province), Cabezo del Castillo de Aznalcóllar and Carmona (Seville province), and Ategua (Córdoba province), along with Los Castillejos de Alcorrín (Manilva, Málaga), and Castro de Ratinhos (Moura, Portugal).

 Between 586 and 573 BC, the Phoenician city states in the Levant were being threatened by Nebuchadnezzar II, the king of Babylon.
 Eventually, in 539 BC, the Phoenicians lost their homeland to the Persians.
 This led to a reduction in the demand for, or at least a reduction in the trade of, products from the western Mediterranean to the eastern Mediterranean.
-The mines of the Rio Tinto were closed, and related industries declined.
-The settlements surrounding the ‘Tartessian Gulf’ were abandoned.
+The mines of the Rio Tinto were closed, and related industries declined during this period.
+The settlements surrounding the ‘Tartessian Gulf’ (an extended Bay of Cadiz), were abandoned.
 Some had only been in existence for 50 years.

 At the same time as the Persians were causing stress amongst the Phoenician traders, more Greek products were appearing in the Tartessian territory.
 This could have been caused by the Iberian tribes that had developed after 700 BC, pushing southwest from their homelands in the northeast of Andalucia.
 At the same time, after 650 BC, the Carthaginians were expanding their influence and took over many of the Phoenician coastal settlements such as that at Carteia (San Roque, Cadiz) and Malaka (Málaga), imposing their own magistrates and administration.